 Not all adverse reactions to foods are due to allergy

 Adverse reactions to foods that are not allergy include food intolerances, toxic reactions, food poisoning, enzyme deficiencies, food aversion or irritation from skin contact with certain foods.
-These adverse reactions are often mistaken for food allergy.

 How common is food allergy and is it increasing?

-Why the rise in food allergy?
+What is causing the rise in food allergy?

 - Hygiene hypothesis, which proposes that less exposure to infections in early childhood, is associated with an increased risk of allergy.
 The make-up and type of the micro-organisms to which the mother and infant are exposed and colonised with may alter allergic risk.

 Allergies to cow's milk, eggs and peanuts are the most common in children

 Nine foods cause 90% of food allergic reactions, including cow's milk, egg, peanut, tree nuts, sesame, soy, fish, shellfish and wheat.
 Peanut, tree nuts, shellfish, fish, sesame and egg are the most common food allergens in older children and adults.
-Other triggers such as herbal medicines, fruits and vegetables have been described and almost any food can cause an allergic reaction.
+Other triggers such as herbal medicines, fruits and vegetables have been described, and almost any food can cause an allergic reaction.

 When does food allergy develop?